ppy/osu-wiki/news/2026/2026-08-24-osumania-4k-world-cup-2026-qualifiers-recap.md

 We would also soon see why stages 6 and 7 were so important this year to decide the final seeding.
 Both maps showed one of the biggest variances in scores from the pool, with even very experienced players struggling to find the perfect scores across the pool's hardest rice maps.
 This was particularly evident in stage 7 where balancing accuracy and consistency was a hard-fought battle for many players.

-Finally, we did get to see some newer faces on the bracket this year, with Qatar being the biggest turnaround of the tournament insofar.
+Finally, we did get to see some newer faces on the bracket this year, with Qatar being the biggest turnaround of the tournament so far.
 Congratulations to all players involved in this effort, with ::{ flag=QA }:: [Chara Undertale](https://osu.ppy.sh/users/13047982) taking the initiative and leading to many of their team's highest scores!

 ---

 We hope to see you soon in our next series of recaps!
-While the Qualifiers and Round of 32 may still be over, we have a long way ahead of us.
+While the Qualifiers and Round of 32 are over already, we have a long way ahead of us.
 Make sure to catch up live on the action on [osulive](https://www.twitch.tv/osulive) and [osulive_2](https://www.twitch.tv/osulive_2)!
 And for all things MWC 4K, the [wiki](/wiki/Tournaments/MWC/2026_4k) has you covered.

 —elexire and RandomeLoL